 Why the Battle of Ideas 2017?

-In a rapidly change world, debating ideas matters more than ever.
+In a rapidly changing world, debating ideas matters more than ever.

 Politics is in a very fluid state, as illustrated by the outcome of the UK General Election in June, when the Conservatives blew a huge lead in the opinion polls to end up losing their overall majority.
 Jeremy Corbyn’s Labour, far from being routed as expected thanks to its radical manifesto, saw a surge in its vote.
 More broadly, there is a palpable sense of changing political alignments in the air.